willybaer/walk/README.md

 # WALK

-Walk is a simple python migrations and seeds tool for postgres databases.
-The application is based on 'psycopg2' to run sql commands.
+Walk is a simple python migrations and seeds tool for postgres and mysql databases.
+The application is based on 'psycopg2' and mysql-connector-python to run sql commands.

 ## Installation
 Download the this git repository and than inside the root folder of the repository.